Bow & Bay Windows

-Vinyl bay windows consist of three windows in one frame that give the illusion of more space in a room and they let in lots of sunlight.
-Bow windows are similar but can contain 3, 4 or 5 windows in one frame.
-The bay window usually has smaller sidelites with one large center lite.
+Bay windows consist of three windows in one frame and can help give the illusion of more space in a room.
+Bow windows are similar, but can contain 3, 4 or 5 windows in one frame.
+Typically bay window have smaller sidelites with one large center lite.
 The center lite is usually two times wider than the sidelites.
 You will find the majority of these to be double hung or casement windows.
-The Bow window features the same size glass throughout and usually is framed in an arch shape.
+A Bow window features the same size glass throughout and is often framed in an arch shape.

 Benefits and Advantages of Bay-Bow Windows

-- Very versatile; these are known for being in Victorian styled homes but now they are being used in modern homes as well.
-Though these windows are mostly installed in kitchens and living rooms you can also install them in bedrooms.
+- Versatile – Bay & Bow windows are known for being in Victorian styled homes but are also used in modern homes.
+These windows are typically installed in kitchens and living rooms, but can also work in bedrooms.

 - Provides ample ventilation; these types of windows usually have at least two windows that can be opened.
 This means that when they are open you have ventilation from two different sources or directions coming into a room.
 This is great for a beautiful day when a nice gentle breeze is blowing outside; you can enjoy the breeze without going out in the scorching sun.

-- Can nicely frame a view; since these windows are usually larger than your average window they let a lot of light in. they not only let in a lot of light but allow you to see far more of your outdoor scenery.
-If windows placement is planned based on the views around your home, a bay or bow window could be an ideal frame for a panoramic view.
+- Can nicely frame a view; since these windows are usually larger, they not only let in a lot of light but allow your outdoor scenery to become a focal point of your space.
+Bay or bow windows are an ideal frame for a panoramic view.

 - Window treatments – Most people have a hard time finding a window treatment for their bay or bow windows.
 You can simple dress up your windows by placing a roman shade or roll up blind on each window.
 You can also alternatively just dress up the area with a valance.